 - Two or more vessels acquire a survey in a single direction

-- Azimuth diversity increases with increased acquisition effort
+- Azimuth diversity increases with an increased acquisition effort

 - Additional azimuth coverage improves illumination and facilitates removal of complex noise

-In the example shown below, the WAZ configuration deploys the streamer and source vessels in a fixed relative geometry during acquisition of the survey area; this is referred to as a tile.
+In the example shown below, the WAZ configuration deploys the streamer and source vessels in a fixed relative geometry during the acquisition of the survey area.
+This is referred to as a tile.
 The first tile has the minimum lateral source-streamer separation (close to zero).
 Each succeeding tile increases this lateral offset by a distance equal to the width of the streamer spread.
-Thus two tiles of acquisition simulate acquisition with a streamer spread twice as wide as the one actually being towed.
+Thus two acquisition tiles can simulate acquisition with a streamer spread twice as wide as the one actually being towed.
 Three tiles simulate acquisition with a streamer spread three-times as wide as the one actually being towed, and so on.
 The source positions are exactly repeated for each tile.

-The tiles are later combined in processing and imaging.
+The tiles are combined in processing and imaging.

 WAZ surveying involves two or more vessels acquiring 3D seismic data over the same survey area, typically with one survey azimuth, but with two or more different relative vessel configurations.
 In this illustration, one streamer vessel is complemented by two additional source vessels.
 The survey area is acquired two or more times, each with a different lateral separation between the streamer and the source vessels as the source vessel trajectories are repeated.

 In the most challenging survey areas, even greater acquisition effort may be required.
-A FAZ acquisition applies a WAZ vessel configuration to a MAZ shooting template to acquire the most continuous range of azimuths for all shot positions.
+A full azimuth or FAZ acquisition applies a WAZ vessel configuration to a MAZ shooting template to acquire the most continuous range of azimuths for all shot positions.

 - Two or more vessels acquire data in multiple sail-line directions